 Synoptic and Mesoscale Pulse Identification

 A two-pronged approach is used to categorize pulses of precipitation for the study.
-Longer-term synoptic scale events are first identified visually from the monthly time series of rainfall events at Oroville Municipal Airport.
+Longer-duration synoptic scale events are first identified visually from the hourly time series of rainfall events at Oroville Municipal Airport in February 2017.
+These larger scale events are identified through visually selecting groupings of precipitation that have a distinct peak followed by a period of reduced rainfall.
 This process identified 7 separate synoptic-level events.
-Within each of these synoptic level events, individual mesoscale pulses are identified through a similar visual process.
-Each individual pulse of precipitation will be the characterization factor for these mesoscale pulses, with each syntopic level event often containing multiple pulses (Figure 2).
+Within each of these synoptic level events, individual mesoscale pulses are identified through a similar visual identification process.
+Because distinct peaks in precipitation can occur multiple times within the same synoptic level pulse event, multiple pulses are identified within the same synoptic level event.
+This methodology identified 8 notable mesoscale pulses within the study time period.
+Pulses in vary temporally from 7 hours to 2 days, with precipitation totals ranging from 6 to 22 mm.
+(Table 1).